Past Participles in English

 - The team has already taken the lead.

-- The cat has been chosen as the mascot.
+- The axolotl has been chosen as the mascot.

-As you can see, the past participle can greatly improve the clarity of our speech.
+As you can see, the past participle can help us greatly to improve the clarity of our speech.

 Summary